-Thyroid gland – sits on the neck at the front of the windpipe.
-It releases thyroid hormone (T4 and T3) which is necessary for metabolism and body homeostasis.
-It is controlled by TSH, which is produced by the pituitary gland through a feedback loop.
+The thyroid gland – sits on the neck at the front of the windpipe.
+It releases thyroid hormones (T4 and T3) necessary for metabolism and body homeostasis.
+It is controlled by TSH, produced by the pituitary gland through a feedback loop.

-Parathyroid gland : There are usually four parathyroid glands that are located next to the thyroid gland.
-The parathyroid gland is involved in the regulation of calcium, phosphate, and vitamin D.
+Parathyroid gland: There are usually four parathyroid glands located next to the thyroid gland.
+The parathyroid gland is involved in regulating calcium, phosphate, and vitamin D.

-Adrenal glands : There are two adrenal glands that are located at the top of each kidney.
+Adrenal glands: Two adrenal glands are located at the top of each kidney.

 They make several different hormones.
 The outer part of the gland (adrenal cortex) produces cortisol, aldosterone, and sex hormones.
-The center of the adrenal gland (adrenal medulla) produces adrenaline.
-Adrenaline is an example of a hormone that is under the control of the nervous system.
+The center of the adrenal gland (adrenal medulla) has adrenaline.
+Adrenaline is an example of a hormone under the control of the nervous system.

-Testicles : hang in the male scrotal sac.
+Testicles: hang in the male scrotal sack.
 They create male sex hormones like testosterone.

 Adipose tissue (fatty tissue) is known to be metabolically important.
 It releases hormones like leptin, which affect appetite, and it is also a site of estrogen production.

 Kidneys: produce erythropoietin (EPO) which stimulates the production of red blood cells, produces renin which is necessary for the regulation of blood pressure and has the active form of vitamin D (1-25 dihydroxy vitamin D3)